 - In a series of battles, he defeated Dhana Nanda and laid the foundations of the Maurya Empire in about 321 BC.

-- In 305 BC, he entered into a treaty with Seleucus Nicator (a general of Alexander who ruled over northwest India) in which Chandragupta acquired Baluchistan, eastern Afghanistan and the region to the west of Indus.
+- In 305 BC, he entered into a treaty with Seleucus Nicator in which Chandragupta acquired Baluchistan, eastern Afghanistan and the region to the west of Indus.
 He also married Seleucus Nicator’s daughter.
 In return, Seleucus Nicator got 500 elephants.
-Seleucus Nicator avoided a war with the mighty Chandragupta.
+Seleucus Nicator avoided a full-scale war with the mighty Chandragupta and in return got war assets that would lead him to victory against his rivals in the Battle of Ipsus, fought in 301 BC

 - Megasthenes was the Greek ambassador at Chandragupta’s court.